 Whether you don’t have access to a work-sponsored retirement plan, you’re unimpressed with your 401(k), or you simply want to save more each year, an IRA is a smart option to consider.
-With a traditional IRA or a Roth IRA, you can set aside even more money to fund your retirement goals — up to a certain point: Annual IRA contribution limits were set at $5,500 in 2016, or up to $6,500 if you’re age 50 or older.
+With a traditional IRA or a Roth IRA, you can set aside even more money to fund your retirement goals — up to a certain point: 2017 IRA contribution limits were set at $5,500, or up to $6,500 if you’re age 50 or older.
 And, most of the time, they offer considerable tax advantages.

 Before you dive in to either account, however, there are important differences to note between a traditional IRA and Roth IRA, along with some fine print about IRA contribution limits, deductions, and income guidelines that dictate who’s eligible to contribute to a Roth IRA.
 So let’s dig in.